-The PACT/CARE coalition county regions had significantly higher admissions for schizophrenia and suicidal ideation.
-The PCC county regions have significantly higher admissions for all mental health-related admission except schizophrenia.
-The CCC and NCC county regions have significantly higher admissions from anxiety.
-The JTNN coalition area has significantly higher admissions for PTSD.
+Clark County, the PACT/CARE coalition service area had significantly higher admissions for schizophrenia and suicidal ideation.
+Carson City, the PCC service area has significantly higher admissions for all mental health-related admission except schizophrenia.
+The counties served by CCC and NCC coalitions have significantly higher admissions from anxiety.
+Washoe County, the JTNN coalition area has significantly higher admissions for PTSD.